Hello everyone. I hope your week is going well. Thank you for your recent visits to my blog and for your comments.

 The new Christchurch Bridge for pedestrians and cyclists must make it convenient for commuters to get across the river from Reading railway station which can be accessed through an alleyway on the south bank, although it doesn't solve the problem of traffic flow and congestion at certain times on Caversham Bridge and Reading Bridge.
 I expect the footbridge was built to encourage walking and cycling rather than using a car if you lived locally.

-Mr. P. and daughter waited for grandson and I to catch up since we were taking photos.
+My husband and daughter waited for grandson and I to catch up since we were taking photos.
 I'm always lagging behind on these walks!

 Fry's Island taken from the bridge

 and below a view of the river and Caversham Bridge

 a good view of the span of Christchurch Bridge

 a view of Caversham Lock and weir through Reading Bridge

 We walked through the arch of the bridge and on to Caversham Lock.

 Across the river is Hills Meadow and the car park.

 The yellow and green barge, 'Whittingtons Tea Barge', is static although it can be used for cruising and for occasions such as for parties and wedding events.
 It's run by a couple, Andrew and Lesley and Andrew is a descendant, apparently, of the famous Dick Whittington.
 They do cream teas and other refreshments as well as catering for small groups.
 A place to remember as it must be pleasant in the Summer months.
 The boat was actually built in 2012 and is a wide beam canal barge.

 View Island and Heron Island can be accessed by walking along the path of the weir.